 Filing a Complaint Against a Student

 Any member of the college community may file charges against any student for misconduct.
-A charge involving a student must be filed in writing with the Associate Dean of Counseling and Career Services within twenty (20) days of the alleged incident.
-The Associate Dean of Counseling and Career Services must forward a copy of the charge to the Dean of Students.
-The Associate Dean of Counseling and Career Services must also notify the student accused of the infraction.
+A charge involving a student must be filed in writing with the Associate Dean of Student Success within twenty (20) days of the alleged incident.
+Official incident reports from the ECC police detailing on campus incidents may be considered as complaints.
+The Associate Dean of Student Success must forward a copy of the charge to the Dean of Student Services and Development.
+The Associate Dean of Student Success must also notify the student accused of the infraction.

-The Associate Dean of Counseling and Career Services will make a preliminary investigation of the charge or the complaint to determine if the charges have merit and/or if they can be disposed of by mutual consent of the parties involved on a basis acceptable to the Associate Dean of Counseling and Career Services.
-If the charges cannot be disposed of by mutual consent, the Associate Dean of Counseling and Career Services may, after investigation, decide to warn and inform the student(s) involved, dismiss the charge, or call for a hearing.
+The Associate Dean of Student Success will make a preliminary investigation of the charge or the complaint to determine if the charges have merit and/or if they can be disposed of by mutual consent of the parties involved on a basis acceptable to the Associate Dean of Student Success.
+If the charges cannot be disposed of by mutual consent, the Associate Dean of Student Success may, after investigation, decide to warn and inform the student(s) involved, dismiss the charge, or call for a hearing.

 Either party, the complainant or the accused, may waive the investigation and go directly to a hearing.
-The Associate Dean of Counseling and Career Services will inform the person accused of the investigation decision in writing either in person or by certified mail.
+The Associate Dean of Student Success will inform the person accused of the investigation decision in writing either in person or by certified mail.
 A student may appeal the decision of the investigation and request a hearing.

-In certain circumstances, the Dean of Students or a designee may impose an interim suspension prior to a hearing before a disciplinary hearing board.
+In certain circumstances, the Dean of Student Services and Development or a designee may impose an interim suspension prior to a hearing before a disciplinary hearing board.
 Interim suspension may be imposed only to ensure the safety and well-being of a member of the College community or preservation of College property; to ensure the student's own physical or emotional safety and well-being or if a student poses a definite threat of disruption or interference with the normal operation of the College.

-During interim suspension, a student may be denied access to the campus (including classes) and/or other College activities or privileges for which the student might otherwise be eligible as the Dean of Students may determine to be appropriate.
+During interim suspension, a student may be denied access to the campus (including classes) and/or other College activities or privileges for which the student might otherwise be eligible as the Dean of Student Services and Development may determine to be appropriate.

-The Dean of Students or her/his designee will notify the Associate Dean of Counseling and Career Services and the Campus Security Office within one working day after a student has been put on interim suspension.
+The Dean of Student Services and Development or her/his designee will notify the Associate Dean of Student Success and the Campus Security Office within one working day after a student has been put on interim suspension.

-The Associate Dean of Counseling and Career Services will set a hearing date as soon as practicable.
-The Associate Dean of Counseling and Career Services will notify the student by certified mail of the interim suspension and the date of the hearing, as well as the hearing procedural information.
+The Associate Dean of Student Success will set a hearing date as soon as practicable.
+The Associate Dean of Student Success will notify the student by certified mail of the interim suspension and the date of the hearing, as well as the hearing procedural information.

 The college shall have a Student Affairs Committee to ensure due process for all students.
 Membership of the committee shall be composed of the following members appointed by the President of the College: